Karl-XZ/GameForge/README.md

 ### Code generation that actually runs

-Gemini 3 generates runnable HTML5 game code (and updates it after edits), then we wire it to the generated assets so “Play” is immediate.
+Gemini 3 generates runnable HTML5 game code (and updates it after edits), then we wire it to the generated assets so “Play�?is immediate.

 ### Reliability: retry means retry